Kronos-Integration/endpoint/doc/index.md

 opposite endpoints
 ===
-to represent the opposite data flow the notion of opposite endpoints is present optionally each endpoint has an opposite one
+to represent the opposite data flow the notion of opposite endpoints is present.
+Optionally each endpoint has an opposite one

 ![opposite endpoint](images/opposite.svg)